-As a School Board Director my objective will be to continue to enhance and maintain a high quality of educational services for all children.
+As a School Board Director my objective will be to continue to enhance and maintain a high quality of educational

 I take pride in being a part of these positive changes.
 I also look forward to continuing to serve the parents and students of this school district.